Nantucket

 Nantucket is a tourist destination and summer colony.
-Due to tourists and seasonal residents, the population of the island increases to at least 50,000 during the summer months.
+Due to tourists and seasonal residents, the population of the island increases to around 80,000 during the summer months.
 The average sale price for a single-family home was $2.3 million in the first quarter of 2018.

 The National Park Service cites Nantucket, designated a National Historic Landmark District in 1966, as being the "finest surviving architectural and environmental example of a late 18th- and early 19th-century New England seaport town."

-Nantucket is accessible by boat, ferry, or airplane.

 History

 Etymology

 Nantucket probably takes its name from a Wampanoag word, transliterated variously as natocke, nantaticu, nantican, nautica or natockete, which is part of Wampanoag lore about the creation of Martha's Vineyard and Nantucket.
 The meaning of the term is uncertain, although according to the Encyclopædia Britannica it may have meant "far away island" or "sandy, sterile soil tempting no one".
 Wampanoag is an Eastern Algonquian language of southern New England.
 The Nehantucket (known to Europeans as the Niantic) were an Algonquin-speaking people of the area.

 Nantucket's nickname, "The Little Grey Lady of the Sea", refers to the island as it appears from the ocean when it is fog-bound.